 Enjoy Kachang Waterfall

-Kachang Waterfall that is also spelled Kachanh, is one of many waterfalls found in Ratanakiri.
+Kachang Waterfall which is also spelled Kachanh is one of many waterfalls found in Ratanakiri.
 The waterfall is not far from Banlung, it is about 8 km away.
 There is a short walk down a steep stairway and across a suspension bridge.

 Kachang Waterfall is a 12-meter natural waterfall that is surrounded by a mixture of large and small trees.
 There is a place to buy cold drinks and buildings from the local indigenous village.
 There is a small entrance fee to get into see the Kachang Waterfall.

 Visit Norng Kabat Forest

 Norng Kabat Forest is about 23 km north of Banlung.
 At the Norng Kabat Forest visitors have the chance to see animals and birds.
 The forest is home to a beautiful pond, which is where the animals visit regularly.

 You can go on a tour to see the local ethnic villages, where visitors can get a good understanding of the traditions and beliefs practiced by the local people.